-The 2020 Atlantic hurricane season has already been a doozy, and it does not even officially end until November 30.
-Here are some of the records it has already achieved:
+The 2020 Atlantic hurricane season was a doozy.
+Here are some of the records it achieved:

 - This is only the second time that the official alphabetical list of hurricane names has been used up, meaning forecasters have had to move to the supplementary list of Greek letter names.

-- If three more storms form, 2020 will tie 2005 as the season with the most named storms on record: 28.
+- The 2020 season surpassed 2005 as the one with the most named storms on record: 30.
 (Named storms are those that reach at least tropical storm strength, with winds of 39 to 73 miles per hour.)
-If four more form, this year will set a new record.

-- Twenty-two of the 25 storms that formed so far this season were the earliest of their storm number to do so.
+- Twenty-seven of the 30 storms that formed this season were the earliest of their storm number to do so.
 For example, Delta was the earliest 25th named storm of any season, beating out Tropical Storm Gamma, which formed on November 15, 2005.

-- A Delta landfall will also be the first time a Greek-alphabet-named hurricane has made landfall in the U.S.
+- Delta’s landfall was the first time a Greek-alphabet-named hurricane has made landfall in the U.S.

 - September, which falls within the peak of the hurricane season, saw a record 10 named storms form within the month.
 (The previous record was eight.)

 - In mid-September, there were five storms churning around the Atlantic Ocean simultaneously for only the second time on record.

 - September 18 marked the second time on record that three named storms—Wilfred, Alpha and Beta—all formed on the same day.
 The only other time this was known to happen was on August 15, 1893, before hurricanes received official alphabetical names.